clara-cunha/multiagent-transplant-system/README.md

 ## Overview

-This project implements a **multi-agent system** to simulate and manage the logistics of organ transplants.
+This project implements a **multi-agent system** to simulate and manage organ transplant logistics.
 The system includes four specialized agents:

 - **AT (Transplant Agent)**: Manages organ allocation and fallback strategies.